Getting a New Puppy?

 When you've found a breeder you're comfortable with, you will be required to prove that you'll make a good 'puppy parent' for one of their precious puppies - and quite right too!

-So you'll need to do your homework; make sure you have all the right questions to ask your breeder!
+So you'll need to do your homework.
+Here's a little help to ensure you have all the right questions to ask your breeder!

 Please Beware of Puppy Mills!